COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 My renter lost their job.
 What do I do?

-Given the unprecedented circumstances surrounding COVID-19, and the fact that Massachusetts courts have postponed trials, see above/below, rent collection has become an issue for many landlords.
-Furthermore, as HD.4935 may pass, and terms like “moratorium on eviction” are being used, tenants may elect to not pay rent even if they’re still able to.
+Given the unprecedented circumstances surrounding COVID-19, and the fact that Massachusetts now has the toughest eviction moratorium in the nation, rent collection has become an issue for many landlords.
+Furthermore, as the public debate continues to blame landlords for everything with laws like HD.4935 that would have jailed us, tenants may elect to not pay rent even if they’re still able to.
 How can landlords pursue rent collection most effectively in these circumstances?

 Because many landlords depend on the rent to pay their expenses the same way their tenants may live paycheck to paycheck, we need to be smart during these challenging times.
 For now, MassLandlords offers the following suggestions for how to adjust your rent collection procedures over the coming months: